 Traditional Journalism is a full-fledged 3-year course, unlike DJMC, which is a short-term diploma course.
 DJMC is a skill-oriented programme offering various job aspects with the spend of 6 months of course.
 Also, there is a huge fee difference between DJMC and any bachelor's or master's degree in Journalism.

 Yes, Candidates can become reporters in media and news departments after completing a Diploma in Journalism and Mass Communication.
-There are various job aspects after DJMC such as reporters, journalist, news anchor, radio jockey, etc.
+There are various job aspects after DJMC, such as reporters, journalists, news anchors, radio jockeys, etc.

 A course in DJMC covers content creation, editing, and advertising, which is a major key component of Media.
 It provides higher engagement and good reach to the content.
 Thus, DJMC is a helpful course for social media influencers and YouTubers.